nitintyagi007-iitr/nitintyagi007-iitr.github.io/index.md

 4. Worked in Research India Publication from 2009-2010

 ### Acheievements
-1. Won zonal tournament of volley ball in 1995-96 with first position.
+1. Won zonal tournament of volley ball in 1995-96 with **first position**.
-2. Won inter zonal tournament of volley ball in 1995-96 with first position.
+2. Won inter zonal tournament of volley ball in 1995-96 with **first position**.
-3. Won zonal tournament of volley ball 1996-97 with first position.
+3. Won zonal tournament of volley ball 1996-97 with **first position**.
-4. Won inter zonal tournament of volley ball 1996-97 with first position.
+4. Won inter zonal tournament of volley ball 1996-97 with **first position**.
 5. Participate in v mini **National Volley Ball championship** at Barasat stadium (West Bengal) in December 1996
 6. NCC Certificate.
-7. Won group song competition in 1995-96 with second position.
+7. Won group song competition in 1995-96 with **second position**.
-8. Won  group dance competition in 1995-96 with first position.
+8. Won  group dance competition in 1995-96 with **first position**.